AdobeDocs/workfront.en/help/quicksilver/maestro/fields/formula-fields.md

 ---
 title: Formula fields overview
-description: In Adobe Workfront planning, you can create formula fields that use functions and existing  fields to calculate a new custom value.
+description: In Adobe Workfront Planning, you can create formula fields that use functions and existing  fields to calculate a new custom value.
 hidefromtoc: yes
 hide: yes
 recommendations: noDisplay, noCatalog